b-brankovics/grabb/README.md

     --assembler alternative

-#### Using external_scaffold
+#### Using external_skeleton

-There is a scaffold script that maybe copied and modified to run the assembly if **external** is selected as assembler.
+There is a skeleton script that maybe copied and modified to run the assembly if **external** is selected as assembler.

     #!/usr/bin/perl -w